needle-mirror/com.unity.transport/Documentation~/workflow-client-server.md

 ### OnDestroy method

-Both `UdpNetworkDriver` and `NativeList` allocate unmanaged memory and need to be disposed.
+Both `NetworkDriver` and `NativeList` allocate unmanaged memory and need to be disposed.
 To make sure this happens we can simply call the `Dispose` method when we are done with both of them.

 Add the following code to the `OnDestroy` method on your [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html):